-The impairment loss includes impairment of buildings in Yulin hotel, and Guilin office building.
+The accumulated impairment loss includes impairment of buildings in Yulin hotel and Guilin office building.
 The recoverable amounts of the buildings have been determined based on fair value less cost to sell.
 Fair values are determined using a market comparison and income approach.
+On April 27, 2011, Guangxi Yulin Hotel Company Limited entered into a sale and purchase agreement with a third party to sell its Guilin office building for a total consideration of Rmb 120 million.
+Upon the disposal of Guilin office building, an accumulated impairment loss of Rmb 26,485 was included in the determination of loss on disposal.